hilbert-spaess/hilbert-spaess.github.io/_posts/2020-3-19-survival curves.md

-* Overview of the problem
-     * Problem description
-         * Canonical application: want to understand the expected timeline of death of patients with a severe disease.
-         * In general, want to understand the expected period of time before the occurrence of some event.
-Typically death or failure of some sort.
-In what follows, will use the language pertaining to death.
-         * Two examples I've worked with so far:
-             * Estimating expected lifetime for MTB patients, given death data with some censoring.
-             * Estimating incubation period of infectious disease, with uncertain time of infection.
-         * Applications that seem interesting, but I haven't looked at
-             * survival curves for different species of wild animal.
-             * survival curves for soldiers in different wars.
+**Survival Analysis**

+The canonical example of survival analysis is understanding the death timeline of patients with a life-threatening disease.
+It's a special case of the more general problem of figuring out the expected period of time before the occurrence of some event.
+Other examples are the relapse of an addict or the failure of some mechanical system.
+The two examples I've looked at myself are the occurences of deaths in MTB patients, and the incubation period of the new coronavirus.
+From now on I'll use the language of the death example.

+**The functions of interest**

+Suppose we have patients who test positive for some disease.
+Let $T$ be the variable denoting time of death.
+The *survival curve* or *survival function* is $S(t) = \mathbb{P}(T > t)$.
+If the probability of eventual death is $p$, this looks like a function decreasing from 1 and approaching $p$ asymptotically.

+The *death rate* or *event density* is the rate of death (in expectation) per unit time.
+Given that $1 - S(t)$ is the cumulative probability of death, we may compute it as $f(t) = (1 - S(t))' = -S'(t)$.

      * Functions to be estimated:
          * Let $T$ be the time of death.
 The *survival curve* or *survival function* is $S(t) = \mathbb{P}(T > t)$.
 If the probability of eventual death is $p$, this looks like a curve decreasing from 1 and approaching $p$ asymptotically.
          * The **death rate** (or **event density**)  is the rate of deaths per unit time.
 Given that $1 - S(t)$ is the cumulative probability of death, we may compute  It is computed as $f(t) = (1 - S(t))' = -S'(t)$.